Connect with others who understand.

 Pat Dry

-After washing your hands, pat them dry with a disposable towel or tissue.
-Rubbing your hands can cause irritation.
+After washing your hands, gently pat them dry with a disposable towel or tissue.
+Rubbing can irritate your skin.

 Moisturize After Each Wash

-After drying, apply a generous amount of moisturizer all over your hands and fingers.
+After drying, apply a thick layer of moisturizer all over your hands and fingers.
 Do this every time you wash your hands.
-Carry your moisturizer when going out so you can always use it immediately after washing up.
+Carry moisturizer with you so you can use it right after washing.

 Carry Your Own Soap